ravendesignsystem/rds/src/docs/dev/components/alert.md

 {% include 'inc' with {'component': 'alert-base', 'code': true} %}

-Alert headings are recommended but not required.
+While a message is required, alert headings are recommended but not required.
+However, when a header is not used, messages appear very similar.

 {% include 'inc' with {'component': 'alert-noheading'} %}

+{% include 'inc' with {'component': 'alert-noheading', 'code': true} %}

 There are four different contextual alerts: